Updated on 2024-09-02 GMT+08:00

 Enter a subpath of the mount path.

 • A subpath is used to mount a local volume so that the same data volume is used in a single pod.
-If this parameter is left blank, the root path is used by default.
+If this parameter is left blank, the root path will be used by default.

 • The subpath can be the key and value of a ConfigMap or secret.
 If the subpath is a key-value pair that does not exist, the data import does not take effect.